abajwa-hw/security-workshops/Setup-ranger-23.md

 - Update Spark config to submit to the new spark queue.
 Open Ambari > YARN > Configs and change the default queue to be "spark" instead of "default"
 ![Image](../master/screenshots/spark-yarn-queue.png?raw=true)

-- Create a Ranger policy allowing user "ali" to submit to "spark" queue:
+- Create a Ranger policy for YARN allowing user "ali" to submit to "spark" queue:
 ![Image](../master/screenshots/ranger23-yarn-policy.png?raw=true)

 - Re-run the spark job.
 This time is should run successfully